daksyonov/TCS/Concurrency.md

 ### Serial & Concurrent Queues

-**Serial Queues** - iOS drags out the top task of the stack, w8s until it finihes execution and then drags out next task.
+**Serial Queues** - iOS drags out the first task, w8s until it finihes execution and then drags out next task.
-**Concurrent Queues** - iOS drags out top task of the stack, starts it's execution on some thread and if there's a 'free power' left iOS drags out next task and executes it on some other thread while the first (in this case) task is still running.
+**Concurrent Queues** - iOS drags out the first task, starts it's execution on some thread and if there's a 'free room' left, iOS drags out next task and executes it on some other thread while the first (in this case) task is still running.
 Concurrent queues can save time on tasks execution therefore.

 ### Synchronous & Asynchronous Task Execution